 Intercity Transit is a participant in the Thurston County Investment Pool (TCIP), an external investment pool.
-As of December 31, 2019 all of Intercity Transit's investments are in the TCIP.
+As of December 31, 2020 all of Intercity Transit's investments are in the TCIP.
 In accordance with State law, Intercity Transit has entered into a formal agreement with Intercity Transit's ex officio treasurer, Thurston County, to have all its funds not required for immediate expenditure to be invested in the TCIP.

 The TCIP was established under RCW 36.29 which authorizes the County Treasurer to invest the funds of participants.
 The responsibility for managing the pool resides with the County Treasurer.
 The County's investment policy is established by County Finance Committee consisting of the County Treasurer, the County Auditor, and the Chairman of the Board of the County Commissioners.
+The object of the policy is to invest public funds in a manner which will provide maximum security with the highest investment return while meeting daily cash flow demands and conforming to all state and local statutes governing the investment of public funds.

 All TCIP investment instruments are those allowed by statute including: U.S. Treasury Notes, Federal Agencies, bankers' acceptances, short-term commercial paper, municipal bonds, money market accounts, and the State Treasurer's Local Government Investment Pool (LGIP).
 Thurston County investment policy dictates that all investment instruments be transacted on the delivery vs. payment basis.
-Well Fargo bank acts as safekeeping agent for the Thurston County Treasurer.
-The TCIP does not have a credit rating and had a weighted average maturity of 1.46 years as of December 31, 2019.
+Wells Fargo bank acts as safekeeping agent for the Thurston County Treasurer.
+The TCIP is not rated or registered with the SEC.
+The TCIP does not have a credit rating and had a weighted average maturity of 1.91 years as of December 31, 2020.